colorfulscoop/tfdlg/README.md

 **TfChat** is a Python library for transformer-based language model with TensorFlow.

+TfChat adopts simple and transparent model implementation to enable users to customize models for their research and interests.
+You can find the model implementation in [tfchat/models.py](tfchat/models.py).

 ## Installation

 Prepare your environment with Python >= 3.6 first.
 Then run `pip` to install this package from GitHub.